-- Drawer: The one who draws the cheque, i.e., who signs the cheque, is a drawer.
+- Drawer: The person who draws the cheque, that is, who signs the cheque, is a drawer.

 - Drawee: In the cheque case, the drawee is always a bank.

-- Payee: The payee is the person who receives the payment of the cheque.
+- Payee: The payee is the person receiving the payment of the cheque.

 SECTION 138 OF NEGOTIABLE INSTRUMENT ACT,1881

-A Cheque is an instrument that is used regularly for business transactions and to make payments.
-Certainly, cheques get dishonoured due to various reasons like stale cheques, insufficiency of funds, alteration, irregular signature, etc., and such dishonour of cheques gets dealt with under Section 138 of the Negotiable Instrument Act,1881.
+A cheque is an instrument that is used regularly for business transactions and to make payments.
+Certainly, cheques are dishonoured due to various reasons such as stale cheques, insufficiency of funds, alteration, irregular signature.
+Such dishonour of cheques is dealt with under Section 138 of the Negotiable Instrument Act,1881.

 The objective behind the incorporation of Section 138 was to promote the banking sector’s efficiency and ensure the credibility of cheques used in banking transactions.

-Section 138 creates, dishonour of cheques on the ground of insufficiency of funds, a statutory offence.
+Section 138 deals with the dishonour of cheques on the ground of insufficiency of funds, which is a statutory offence.
 There can be many reasons for the dishonour of a cheque.
-But cheque for discharge of legal liability gets dishonoured despite legal notice; payment is not made, then it is considered a criminal offence.
+However, cheque bouncing is a criminal offence in case of the cheque being dishonoured despite legal notice; payment is not made.

-Here, in this section, dishonour of cheque creates a strict liability and effectively prevents the usual carelessness of drawers.
+In this section, cheque dishonour creates a strict liability and effectively prevents the usual carelessness of drawers.

-- The drawer must have legally enforceable debt or liability to pay a certain amount to the payee, and a cheque gets drawn to discharge such debt or liability.
+- The drawer must have legally enforceable debt or liability to pay a certain amount to the payee, and a cheque is drawn to discharge such debt or liability.

 - The cheque is returned unpaid due to insufficient funds, or it exceeds the amount to be paid from that account as per the agreement made with the bank.

-- The Cheque gets presented within three months from the drawn date.
+- The cheque is presented within three months from the drawn date.

-- Notice should get filed within thirty days of receipt of information from the bank regarding the dishonour of the cheque.
+- Notice should be filed within 30 days of receipt of information from the bank regarding the dishonour of the cheque.

-- The drawer of the cheque has made the payment within fifteen days of the receipt of the notice.
+- The drawer of the cheque has made the payment within 15 days of the receipt of the notice.

 EXCEPTION OF SECTION 138 NI Act

-- The cheque is not presented in the bank within three months or its validity period, whichever is earlier.
+- The cheque is not presented in the bank within 3 months or its validity period, whichever is earlier.

-- The drawer has paid the amount within fifteen days of receipt of the legal notice of dishonour of the cheque.
+- The drawer has paid the amount within 15 days of receipt of the legal notice of dishonour of the cheque.

-- The cheque gets dishonoured due to insufficient funds in the account: The cheque gets dishonoured due to fewer funds than mentioned in the cheque in the account of the cheque drawer.
+- The cheque is dishonoured due to insufficient funds in the account: The cheque is dishonoured due to fewer funds than mentioned in the cheque in the account of the cheque drawer.

-- The cheque gets dishonoured because the amount exceeds the amount agreed with the bank: The Dishonour of the Cheque is due to the amount mentioned in the cheque is more than the amount agreed with the bank by the account holder.
+- The cheque is dishonoured because the amount exceeds the amount agreed with the bank: The dishonour of the cheque is due to the amount mentioned in the cheque being more than the amount agreed with the bank by the account holder.

 Section 138 provides both civil and criminal liability for the dishonour of cheques.

-Civil Liability: Section 138 provides civil liability by imposing a fine twice the dishonoured cheques.
+Civil Liability: Section 138 provides civil liability by imposing a fine two times dishonoured cheques.

-THE TIME FRAME OF OFFENCE UNDER SECTION 138 OF THE NEGOTIABLE INSTRUMENT ACT,1881
+TIME FRAME OF OFFENCE UNDER SECTION 138 OF THE NEGOTIABLE INSTRUMENT ACT, 1881

-- Cheque presented within three months of validity period whichever is earlier
+- Cheque presented within 3 months of the validity period whichever is earlier

-- Demand for payment of the due amount by giving notice within thirty days from receipt of the memo from the bank
+- Demand for payment of the due amount by giving notice within 30 days from receipt of the memo from the bank

-- Payment of debt, by the drawer, within fifteen days from receipt of notice
+- Payment of debt, by the drawer, within 15 days from receipt of notice

-- Filing complaint within thirty days from the expiry of the fifteenth day notice period
+- Filing complaint within 30 days from the expiry of the 15-day notice period

 COMPENSATION TO BE RECOVERABLE UNDER SECTION 138 OF NI ACT,1881

-Under Section 138, in case of dishonour of cheque, the court can direct the cheque drawer to pay the amount twice to the amount mentioned in the cheque to the payee.
+Under Section 138, in case of dishonour of cheque, the court can direct the cheque drawer to pay the amount two times the amount mentioned in the cheque to the payee.

-Compensation awarded under section 138 of the Negotiable Instrument Act by the court is recoverable as a fine.
-And in case of default in payment of compensation, the amount can be recovered as the procedure provided under section 421 of the Code of Criminal Procedure.
+Compensation awarded under Section 138 of the Negotiable Instrument Act by the court is recoverable as a fine.
+In case of default in payment of compensation, the amount can be recovered as the procedure provided under Section 421 of the Code of Criminal Procedure.

-The very general and literal meaning of a quasi-criminal is a civil proceeding that results in a criminal penalty, e.g. Imprisonment.
+The very general and literal meaning of a quasi-criminal is a civil proceeding that results in a criminal penalty, for example, imprisonment.

-It can be said that a quasi-criminal proceeding is a proceeding where some element of a criminal proceeding is present in civil proceedings but not all the elements.
-It includes violations of law or ordinance, family court proceedings, motor vehicle actions, regulatory offence, equity proceedings, contempt of court cases etc.
+Thus, a quasi-criminal proceeding is a proceeding where some element of a criminal proceeding is present in civil proceedings but not all elements.
+It includes violations of law or ordinance, family court proceedings, motor vehicle actions, regulatory offence, equity proceedings, contempt of court cases.

 QUASI-CRIMINAL NATURE OF SECTION 138

 In the case of P. Mohanraj v.
 M/s Shah Brothers Ispat Pvt.
-Ltd., the court ascertained the nature of Section 138 of the NI Act as:
+Ltd., the court ascertained the nature of Section 138 of the NI Act as follows:

-- The provision has both punitive punishment and fine, which is double the amount of cheque being dishonoured, its interest and cost of the proceeding.
+- The provision has both punitive punishment and fine, which is double the amount of cheque being dishonoured, its interest and cost of proceedings.